Siege of Musa Qala

 The siege of Musa Qala took place between July 17 and September 12, 2006 in Afghanistan's Helmand province.
-A small force of International Security Assistance Force (ISAF) troops and Afghan security forces were besieged by Taliban insurgents inside the District centre of Musa Qala.
+A small force of International Security Assistance Force (ISAF) troops and Afghan security forces were besieged by Taliban insurgents inside the district centre of Musa Qala.

 Situation in Musa Qala

 Musa Qala ("the fortress of Moses") is the capital of Musa Qala District, lying on the banks of the Musa Qala River, a tributary of the Helmand River.
-Its population is variously estimated at 15,000, or 20,000, who for the most part belong to the Alizai Pashtun tribe, which is itself divided into six principal clans.
+Its population was variously estimated at 15,000 or 20,000, who for the most part belong to the Alizai Pashtun tribe, which is itself divided into six principal clans.
 Infighting between clans is a common occurrence, as they compete for power and resources.

-In 2001, when the US-led intervention drove the Taliban from power, the local tribesmen accepted the advent of the Karzai administration, and they convinced the Taliban not to start practise guerrilla warfare in their area.
-Without popular support, the militants were forced to abandon Musa Qala and take refuge in nearby villages.
-However, the people gradually became disillusioned with the government.
+In 2001, when the US-led intervention drove the Taliban from power, the local tribesmen accepted the advent of the Karzai administration, and they convinced the Taliban not to conduct guerrilla warfare in their area.
+Without popular support, the Taliban were forced to abandon Musa Qala and take refuge in nearby villages.
+However, the local people gradually became disillusioned with the central government.
 In 2003, the governor of Helmand province, Sher Mohammed Akhundzada, conducted a raid into the village of Akhtak, in Baghran District, where insurgents were sheltering, killing 80 people, most of which were civilians.
 The governor pledged to pay compensation to the relatives of the deceased, but never kept his promise.
 Promises of reconstruction were not kept either, and the tribesmen were angered by the corruption and thievery of local officials.
 By 2006, the Taliban had regained much of their influence in Musa Qala, a development which they attributed to the depredations of governor Akhundzada and his militias.

 Deployment of ISAF troops

-In 2006, the ISAF mandate was expanded to include the restive provinces of Southern Afghanistan.
-Helmand became the responsibility of a British unit, the Helmand task force.
-Due to his involvement in the opium trade and links with the insurgency, the British insisted that Akhundzada be removed from his post.
-His replacement, Engineer Mohammad Daoud lacked local support, and as Akhundzadas militias had become inactive, the Taliban hastened to fill the power vacuum, and the situation rapidly deteriorated.
+In 2006, the ISAF mandate was expanded to include the restive provinces of southern Afghanistan.
+Helmand became the responsibility of a primarily British unit, Task Force Helmand.
+Due to his involvement in the opium trade and links with the insurgency, the British insisted that Governor Akhundzada be removed from his post.
+His replacement, engineer Mohammad Daoud lacked local support, and as Akhundzada's militias had become inactive, the Taliban hastened to fill the power vacuum, and the situation rapidly deteriorated.

-On May 18, the Afghan National Police force in Musa Qala was attacked by insurgents, leaving 20 policemen dead.
-The British Pathfinder Platoon was deployed to the Musa Qala for five days to assist the police before being replaced by an American unit.
+On May 18, 2006, insurgents attacked the Afghan National Police (ANP) force in Musa Qala, killing 20 policemen.
+The British Pathfinder Platoon was deployed to Musa Qala for five days to assist the police before being replaced by an American unit.
 On June 14, they were ordered to return to Musa Qala.
-The 25-strong Pathfinder Platoon, commanded by Major Nick Wight-Boycott, was primarily a mobile reconnaissance unit, and thus not best suited for garrison duties.
+The 25-man Pathfinder Platoon, commanded by Major Nick Wight-Boycott, was primarily a mobile reconnaissance unit, and thus were not best suited for garrison duties.
 However, the Battle Group's resources were already stretched and there were no other units available.